kwindrem/TailscaleGX/ReadMe.md

 >__/data/TailscaleGX/tailscale set --advertise-routes "192.168.8.0/24"__

-# Tailscale authorization key
+# Authorization key

-An alternate way to connect the GX device to your tailnet is to use an authorization key.
+An alternate way to connect the GX device is to use an authorization key.

 This key is generated under settings in your tailscale admin console.
 It then must be entered into the GX device.